Published on January 10th, 2019 | by William Charles152

 Normally Chase claws back the bonus if the account is closed within six months.
 Isn’t clear if that’s the case here or not.

-This is only an upgrade offer, you’re not eligible if you don’t have a Chase checking/savings account from what I can see.
-That being said you could sign up for a $600 checking/savings bonus and then wait six months and then do this 60,000 Chase Ultimatee Rewards deal.
+That being said you could sign up for a $600 checking/savings bonus and then wait six months and then do this 60,000 Chase Ultimatee Rewards deal in branch.
 The fine print says you’re not eligible for this bonus if you’ve done any Sapphire Checking, Chase Private Client Checking or You Invest new money bonus in a 12 month period, rather than every two years on the regular Chase checking/savings bonus.

 Onto the deal itself, for most people the best option would be to put $75,000 in investments (keep in mind You Invest offers free trades).
 Keep in mind the exclusions (including retirement accounts) listed in the fine print.
 Just be sure to be aware of any tax implications when transferring investments.
 I’m sure this could be a great deal, I’m usually hesitant about moving around investment accounts but I know some readers love doing these brokerage style bonuses.
 I’d recommend waiting a bit until we work out all of the ins and outs of this promotion before jumping on it.
 Brokerage experts, help us out in the comments below!